How To Make A DIY Wine Bottle Tiki Torch

 Cedar Wood essential oil

-I love my fairy lights for wine bottles, they are battery-operated, however you can buy some with solar lights!
+If you loved this project, you might also enjoy my bug repellent mason jar luminaries and my post on essential oils that repel insects naturally — both perfect for summer nights outside.
+I love my fairy lights for wine bottles, they are battery-operated, you can buy some with solar lights!

 If you’re looking for essential oils to keep bugs away, I have the perfect blog post for you here!